yngv/passwordgen/README.md

 ./passwordgen.js
 ```
 ## Features
+* Uses a secure random algorithm generator
-You can provide a number as argument that will result in the length of your password
+* You can provide a number as argument that will result in the length of your password
 ```bash
 ./passwordgen.js 25
 ```